Tantalor93/httpmockie/docs/example.md

 # Examples
-`go-http-mock` is a simple CLI tool for fast setup of mock HTTP servers
+`httpmockie` is a simple CLI tool for fast setup of mock HTTP servers

-For running the tool you have to specify mock specifications (format described in [specification section](specification.md)) and point the tool to a directory containing those specs (`--dir` flag). `go-http-mock` will then expose endpoints on configurable port (flag `--port`)
+For running the tool you have to specify mock specifications (format described in [specification section](specification.md)) and point the tool to a directory containing those specs (`--dir` flag). `httpmockie` will then expose endpoints on configurable port (flag `--port`)

 Running this example: